chhuang-one/sqxclib/doc/SqTable.md

 Add column that contain JSON object or array.

-e.g. Define a C structure that contain struct and array.
+For example, define a C structure that contain struct and array.

 ```c
 struct User {